Complex Scalar Field Reheating and Primordial Black Hole production: Abundance of Primordial Black Holes

+\Correx{where the factor 2 is there to fit estimations of mass fraction from the theory of peaks.
+Adding the contribution from the complete spectrum of masses of collapsed objects, yields the integrated mass fraction of PBHs: }

+\Correx{The above represents the fraction of energy in the Universe in the form of PBHs at the end of the oscillatory regime. } \JCH{For the Gaussian distribution, and considering the complete spectrum of masses we have, }

+\JCH{Here $M_{\rm max}$ represents the largest mass which could collapse at the end of the oscillatory regime, and corresponds to the horizon mass at $N_{\rm osc}$ when the scale $k_{\rm min}$ enters the horizon\footnote{\Correx{In practice, however, only the configurations evolved to nonlinear values at $t_{\rm osc}$ are considered to collapse.
+This prevents inhomogeneities of the horizon size to contribute significantly to the density of PBHs, and no configurations collapsing after $t_{\rm osc}$ are counted either.}}.
+The lower integration limit is set by $k_{\rm max}$ through Eq.~\eqref{Eq:Horizon_mass4} or the Planck mass, as discussed below.
+Note from the definition of the error function that for a finite mass range $\Omega_{\rm PBH} < 1$ and no renormalization scheme is required (the details of renormalization are discussed in Ref.~\cite{auclair2020primordial})}.

-In our case, the unbounded growth of inhomogeneities leads to a copious formation of PBHs if the fast oscillation phase lasts long enough (if $N_{\rm osc}$ is large enough).
-This could lead to PBHs dominating the energy budget but observational constraints prevent such situation as we describe below.
+\JCH{In our model, the amount of radiation produced after oscillations is trivially $\Omega_{\rm rad} = 1 - \Omega_{\rm PBH} $.
+Note that the unbounded growth of inhomogeneities leads to a copious formation of PBHs if the fast oscillation phase lasts long enough (i.e. $N_{\rm osc}$ is large enough). }